laserpants/area-51/taiyaki/docs/README.md

 ## Compilation strategy

-The compiler proceeds through a series of transformation steps applied to the syntax tree.
-The final goal of this process is to arrive at a tree based on a reduced expression grammar.
-Compared to the source language, this target AST is a much smaller and simpler representation which is more suitable for code generation and evaluation.
-This separation is important enough that we treat this grammar as its own language entirely.
+After parsing, type checking, and other preliminary steps, the compiler proceeds through a series of transformations applied to the syntax tree.
+The final goal of this process is to arrive at an adaptation of the input, semantically identical, but based on a much smaller expression grammar.
+Compared to the source language, this AST representation is more suitable for code generation and evaluation.
+The code generation stage is important enough that we treat this grammar as its own language entirely.
 There are a number of benefits of doing so:

 - Less cognitive overhead